EnTT 3.15.0

 dispatcher.enqueue_hint<an_event>("custom"_hs, 42);

-This is mainly due to the template argument deduction rules and unfortunately there is no real (elegant) way to avoid it.
+This is mainly due to the template argument deduction rules, and there is no real (elegant) way to avoid it.

 Event emitter